Acceptable Use Policy (AUP)

 Access Control List (ACL)

-A clearly defined list of permissions that specifies what actions an authorised user may perform on a shared resource.
+A clearly defined list of permissions that specifies what actions an authenticated user may perform on a shared resource.

 Accessible Rich Internet Applications (ARIA)